Marquez Valdes-Scantling: Buffalo Bills

 On May 14, 2024, Valdes-Scantling signed a one-year contract with the Buffalo Bills.
 On October 15, following the Bills' acquisition of wide receiver Amari Cooper in a trade with the Cleveland Browns, Valdes-Scantling was released.
 While with the Bills, Valdes-Scantling caught two passes for 26 yards on nine targets.

 New Orleans Saints

 On October 22, 2024, Valdes-Scantling signed with the New Orleans Saints.
 In Week 10 against the Falcons, he had three receptions for 109 yards and two touchdowns.
 In his time with the Bills and the Saints, he totaled 19 receptions for 411 yards and four touchdowns.

 Seattle Seahawks

 On March 12, 2025, Valdes-Scantling signed a one-year, $5.5 million contract with the Seattle Seahawks.
 He was released on August 26 as part of final roster cuts.

 San Francisco 49ers

 On August 27, 2025, Valdes-Scantling signed with the San Francisco 49ers' practice squad.
 He was promoted to the active roster on September 3.
 On October 17, Valdes-Scantling was placed on injured reserve due to a calf injury, and released the next day.

 Pittsburgh Steelers

+On November 4, 2025, Valdes-Scantling signed with the Pittsburgh Steelers' practice squad.
+This reunited him with Aaron Rodgers, his former quarterback during his tenure in Green Bay.
+He was promoted to the active roster on December 15.
+On that same day, he scored a 19-yard receiving touchdown in the 28-15 win over the Miami Dolphins.
+He finished the 2025 season with 14 receptions for 120 yards and one touchdown.

+Dallas Cowboys

+On April 27, 2026, Valdes-Scantling was signed to a one-year contract by the Dallas Cowboys.
+On August 30, he was released by the Cowboys as part of final roster cuts.

+Los Angeles Chargers

-On November 4, 2025, Valdes-Scantling signed with the Pittsburgh Steelers practice squad.
+On September 15, 2026, Valdes-Scantling signed with the Los Angeles Chargers practice squad.
+He was promoted to the active roster on September 23.